coding24seven/youtube-magic/README.md

 ## Manual Build Pipeline (for extension developers)

+- Create a pull request to merge your `feature` branch into `develop` branch
 - Create `release/v<version>` off `develop` branch
 - Update `version` in `package.json`, `manifest.json`, `CHANGELOG.md`
 - Run `npm install` to update the version in `package-lock.json`